Benefits of Membership in UMass Amherst Family Business Center

 Roundtable Discussion Groups

 The UMass Amherst Family Business Center offers the opportunity for members to participate in peer roundtable discussions.
-Presidents and Key Managers meet 9 times annually in an informal, facilitated "affinity group" with others in your same position in the family business .
-These discussion groups are a member benefit for a small extra charge ($200 per person per member year); they offer a practical, confidential and intimate forum that you may view as your outside board of advisors on both family and business issues.
+Presidents and Key Managers, or Women in Business, meet 9 times annually in an informal, facilitated "affinity group" with others in your same position in the family business .
+These discussion groups are a member benefit for a small extra charge ($300 per person per member year); they offer a practical, confidential and intimate forum that you may view as your outside board of advisors on both family and business issues.

 Opportunity to Network and Confer